Controlling qubit-oscillator systems using linear parameter sweeps: Landau-Zener sweep of qubit coupled to oscillator

 \section{Landau-Zener sweep of qubit coupled to oscillator}

 We now turn to the case of finite $\epsilon$ in Eq.~(\ref{Eq:QRM}), in particular sweeping $\epsilon$ from a large negative value to a large positive value:

 This situation is in fact close to models studied previously in the literature.
 The first two terms in Eq.~(\ref{Eq:LZwOscillator}) describe the LZ problem.
-In the spin-boson model, the environment of a quantum two-level system is modeled as an infinite set of harmonic oscillators.
-Combining these two models to describe the LZ problem in a two-level system that is coupled to an environment gives a generalized version of Eq.~(\ref{Eq:LZwOscillator}) in which there are an infinite number of harmonic oscillators \cite{Ao,Kayanuma,Wubs,Nalbach}.
-The model described by Eq.~(\ref{Eq:LZwOscillator}), i.e.~a single-mode environment, was also used to study the effect of a finite-temperature environment on the LZ problem \cite{Ashhab2014}.
-These past studies have focused on the effect of the harmonic oscillators on the dynamics of the two-level system.
+The last two terms can be viewed from the perspective of the spin-boson model, in which the environment of a quantum two-level system is modeled as an infinite set of harmonic oscillators.
+As a result, combining the LZ problem with the spin-boson model to describe the LZ problem in a two-level system that is coupled to an environment gives a generalized version of Eq.~(\ref{Eq:LZwOscillator}) in which there are an infinite number of harmonic oscillators \cite{Ao,Kayanuma,Wubs,Nalbach}.
+The model described by Eq.~(\ref{Eq:LZwOscillator}), i.e.~with a single-mode environment, was also used to study the effect of a finite-temperature environment on the LZ problem \cite{Ashhab2014,Malla2018}.
+These past studies focused on the effect of the harmonic oscillators on the dynamics of the two-level system.
 Here we are equally interested in the state of the harmonic oscillator, which we view as part of the accessible and controllable quantum system, as opposed to being an unwanted environment that disrupts the dynamics of the controllable quantum system.

 Instead of using the basis of bare states, i.e.~$\ket{\gamma, n}$ where the qubit state index $\gamma$ is $\uparrow$ or $\downarrow$ and the photon number operator $\hat{n}=\hat{a}^{\dagger} \hat{a}$, it is physically more meaningful to use a correlated basis in which the photon number $\hat{n}$ is defined as $\hat{n}_{\uparrow}=(\hat{a}^{\dagger}+g/\omega) (\hat{a}+g/\omega)$ for the qubit state $\uparrow$ and $\hat{n}_{\downarrow}=(\hat{a}^{\dagger}-g/\omega) (\hat{a}-g/\omega)$ for the qubit state $\downarrow$ \cite{Irish,Ashhab2010}.
 In other words, the states of the oscillator are displaced to account for the effective field induced by its interaction with the qubit.
 We use this modified basis below.
 It is worth noting that the displacement of the oscillator variables has the same physical origin as the displacement in the energy eigenstates in Eq.~(\ref{Eq:SuperradiantES}).